Asbestos-Containing Dryer Felts Cause Mesothelioma

 Seattle, WA – On Friday, April 6, 2018, after one day of deliberations, a federal jury in Seattle, Washington found in favor of Geraldine Barabin on her survival claim on behalf of her deceased husband Henry Barabin, a retired Camus Paper Mill worker who suffered and died from mesothelioma.
 The Barabins were represented by partner James P. Nevin of Brayton Purcell LLP.

 The case had previously gone to verdict in favor of the Barabins on November 19, 2009.
 However, the defendants appealed, incorrectly alleging that they had asked for, and the trial judge had failed to make, a complete Daubert record regarding plaintiffs’ experts.
-After many years on appeal, the 9th Circuit vacated the verdict and remanded the case for new trial.
+After many years on appeal, the 9th Circuit vacated the verdict and remanded the case for a new trial.
 After a very long wait, the Barabin’s once again prevailed at trial.

 The jury assessed $750,000 in economic damages for medical expenses, loss of household services and loss of income, and $306,000 non-economic damages.